rizsotto/Bear/man/bear.1.md

 \--use-only
 :	Force to use only the `--use-cc` and `--use-c++` given compilers.

+\--include *directory*
+:   Only include this directories or files to the output.
+The flag can
+    be used multiple times.
+The directory is either absolute or relative to current working directory.
+Use `--exclude` to filter entries out from these directory.

+\--exclude *directory*
+:   Exclude these directories or files from the output.
+The flag can
+    be used multiple times.
+The directory is either absolute or relative to current working directory.
+The `--include` will not enable entries from these directories.

 -a, \--append
 :	Use previously generated output file and append the new entries to it.
 	This way you can run Bear continuously during work, and it keeps the